onetoweb/monday/docs/webhook.rst

 Create webhook
 ``````````````

-Before you create a webhook you must acknowledge the webhook challenge
+Before you create a webhook you must setup to acknowledge the webhook challenge

 .. code-block:: php